Red Dragon Peacock Cichlid (Aulonocara sp. 'Red Dragon')

 | Best For | Balanced peacock aquarium | More assertive Malawi tank |

 A healthy fish should be alert, hold its fins open, respond quickly to food and show clear eyes with no excess mucus.
 Colour will vary with mood and hierarchy, but healthy males should still show a visible sheen even when not fully displaying.
-Common tropical fish tank diseases in Malawi cichlids include ich, bacterial fin damage, internal parasites and Malawi bloat linked to stress, poor diet or bad water quality.
+Common diseases in Malawi cichlids include ich, bacterial fin damage, internal parasites and Malawi bloat linked to stress, poor diet or bad water quality.

 Never medicate a display tank blindly.
 Diagnose first, improve water quality immediately, and isolate affected fish where possible.
 Many “mystery illnesses” in peacock cichlids are actually stress responses to poor water, bullying or diet problems.

-The typical blue gold peacock cichlid behaviour pattern is alert, curious and moderately territorial.
+The typical Blue-Gold Peacock Cichlid behaviour pattern is alert, curious and moderately territorial.
 These fish spend much of their time in the middle and lower-middle levels, moving in and out of open sand areas while watching tankmates closely.
 Males become more intense around feeding time and when displaying to females, often deepening in colour and holding their fins wider.

 Natural behaviour is easiest to see in a tank with open sand, caves, stable water and low background stress.
 In poorly structured aquariums, peacocks may hide, hover nervously or lash out more often than normal.
 If you want a fish with visible personality but not nonstop chaos, this species is an excellent middle ground.